A variety of distinguished and notable names have emerged from the beautiful and historical Italian region of Tuscany

 Giovanni, or John.

-First found in Florence (Italian: Firenze), with Lapo Gianni in 1270.
+The surname Giannone was first found in Florence (Italian: Firenze), with Lapo Gianni in 1270.
 Gianni was a lyric poet and a friend of famous authors Dante and Cavalcanti.

-This web page shows only a small excerpt of our Giannone research.Another 39 words (3 lines of text) covering the years 1685, 1328, 1500, 1520, 1563, 1568, 1649, 1700, 1753, 1770 and 1801 are included under the topic Early Giannone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Giannone research.Another 39 words (3 lines of text) covering the years 1685, 1328, 1500, 1520, 1563, 1568, 1649, 1646, 1748, 1700, 1753, 1770 and 1801 are included under the topic Early Giannone History in all our PDF Extended History products and printed products wherever possible.

 In the immigration and passenger lists were a number of people bearing the name Giannone

 Giannone Settlers in United States in the 19th Century

 - Antonina Giannone, aged 46, who landed in America from Burgio, in 1898